OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### File-Based Encryption

 Android 7.0 supports file-based encryption.
 File-based encryption allows different files to be encrypted with different keys so they can be deciphered independently.
 Devices which support this type of encryption support Direct Boot as well.
-Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user does not enter its password.
+Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user does not enter his password.

 ##### Adiantum